SEL-Columbia/blog.formhub.org/_posts/2013-07-09-ensure-complete-data-protection-with-encrypted-forms.markdown

-﻿---
+---
 comments: true
 date: 2013-07-23
 layout: post
 title: Ensure Complete Data Protection With Encrypted Forms
 ---

 ## Encrypted forms

 We are excited to add support for encrypted forms to Formhub.
 Encrypted forms work by encrypting the data on the phone the moment it is saved.
 Data sent to formhub is encrypted and completely inaccessible to anyone not possessing the private key.
 In this case,  Formhub serves simply as a storage locker for your encrypted files - a place to upload and then download for later for local decryption ([using ODK Briefcase](http://blog.formhub.org/2013/06/27/formhub-supports-odk-briefcase/)).
-Since the form submissions are encrypted, it means, however, anything that requires access to the data like the map view or data export won’t work within Formhub.
+Since the form submissions are encrypted, it means, however, anything that requires access to the data like the map view or data export won't work within Formhub.
 The extra level of security makes using Formhub in a way to collect sensitive data while meeting IRB protocols possible.
 This has been a major request from our University colleagues so we are particularly excited to announce support for this important feature.

 ## How it Works?

 ODK Collect supports the ability to encrypt the content of a form the moment it is marked as completed and ready for submission on the phone.
-To take advantage of this requires the use of a public encryption key which you include in the XLSForm and a private key (which you never share) that is used by ODK Briefcase to decrypt the data locally after you’ve downloaded it from Formhub.
+To take advantage of this requires the use of a public encryption key which you include in the XLSForm and a private key (which you never share) that is used by ODK Briefcase to decrypt the data locally after you've downloaded it from Formhub.
 The public key is used to encrypt data while the private key decrypts it.
 Only a person who has the private key, can decrypt the data encrypted with the public key.
 To understand more about public and private key infrastructure see [http://en.wikipedia.org/wiki/Public-key_cryptography/ ](http://en.wikipedia.org/wiki/Public-key_cryptography/ ).

 ## How to encrypt XLS forms

 1. In your XLSform, add a worksheet called *'settings'*
-1. In this worksheet create three columns namely: *‘ id_string’*, *‘submission_url’*  (is your submission url),  and *‘public_key’*  (is the base64RsaPublicKey).
+1. In this worksheet create three columns namely: *' id_string'*, *'submission_url'*  (is your submission url),  and *'public_key'*  (is the base64RsaPublicKey).
 See below for more information on generating the required public key.
 Do not set a password when generating the key.
-The public key is the key that is on the ‘public_key’ column on the ‘settings’ worksheet of your xlsform.
+The public key is the key that is on the 'public_key' column on the 'settings' worksheet of your xlsform.
 The syntax for the form is as shown by the image below:
 ![](http://farm6.staticflickr.com/5449/9236043481_06a3e98257_o.png)
 1. Upload the xlsform to formhub as usual.
-You should see a label with the text “encrypted” next to your form name on formhub as shown below:
+You should see a label with the text "encrypted" next to your form name on formhub as shown below:
   ![](http://farm6.staticflickr.com/5462/9302350574_d323840bef_o.png)